 | Reading Time: 2 Minute(s)

 As a contract of Family Law, marriage has strictly regulated formal requirements under the Turkish Civil Code (hereinafter referred to as “TCC”).
-Therefore, the validity of a marriage depends not only on the parties’ capacities to marry or the absence of an impeding situation, but also on complete consistence with these strict formal requirements.
+Therefore, the validity of a marriage depends not only on the parties’ capacities to marry or the absence of an impending situation but also on complete consistency with these strict formal requirements.

-Italy is currently the only country that has a treaty with Turkey on this issue, and both countries permit their citizens to get married with a citizen of a third country in their missions in Italy and Turkey.
+Italy is currently the only country with a treaty with Turkey on this issue.
+Both countries permit their citizens to marry the third country in their missions in Italy and Turkey.